rahulvaidya286/MAD-1-L/readme.md

 ## Introduction

-The MAD-1 course focuses on [briefly describe the course content].
+The MAD-1 course focuses on app development techniques.
 This repository serves as a resource for students to understand and learn from the solutions provided for each lab assignment.

 ## Assignments